deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 Vemet had broken six stone axes trying to get past the scales on its back, and had sliced his hand quite badly on the sixth attempt.
 He’d spent most of that time grumping at Vemik about not joining in.

-Vemik, however, had been doing what he did best---he had *thought*.
+Vemik, however, had been doing what he did best___he had *thought*.
 Not about the sky, this time, but about the object in front of him.

 The thing looked like a creature.
 His evaluation from its tracks that it had much in common with a Skithral had been not far off the mark… but closer inspection melted away that impression.